open-wc/open-wc/packages/codelabs/src/basics/lit.md

 In this example we are using `unpkg`, a CDN from which we can easily import any modules that are available on NPM.
 When working on a real project, it is a good idea to use an actual package manager such as NPM or yarn.
 </aside>

 Next, we need to define our web component.
 When writing a vanilla web component we extend from the native `HTMLElement` class that is already in your browser.
-With lit we need to import and extend from the `LitElement` class which, in turn, extends from the `HTMLElement` class.
+With Lit we need to import and extend from the `LitElement` class which, in turn, extends from the `HTMLElement` class.

 ```js
 class TodoApp extends LitElement {